15 Jan The M.A.G.I.C. Pill Part 1: Optimize Sleep

 Did you know that the screens on our smartphones, tablets, laptops and televisions emit blue light that is harmful to sleep?
 Blue light prevents our nervous system from relaxing and knowing that it’s time to downregulate.
 Blue light also inhibits our body’s Melatonin production.

-Melatonin is a natural sleep hormone that doesn’t help you fall asleep – it is the hormone that helps you stay asleep.
+Melatonin is a natural sleep hormone that doesn’t help you stay asleep – it is the hormone that helps prompt you to fall asleep.
 Some things that you can do to promote normal Melatonin production are to: 1) set a screen curfew 1.5 hours before you plan to go to bed.
 Instead of looking at a screen, you can read a real book.
 Let’s face it though, a majority of us are guilty of staring at a screen to read up on news feeds, send out one last email or check our social media accounts until we shut our eyes to fall asleep.
 So if this sounds more like you, turn Night Shift mode on your phone on or program it to automatically turn on.
 The warmer tones reduce blue light exposure.
 There is also an app for your laptop/computer called f.lux. that filters out the blue light (https://justgetflux.com/ ).
 But what if you’re a TV watcher or someone who falls asleep with the TV on.
 Then I would recommend getting a pair of blue light blocking glasses.
 Click here for link.

 Hack #2: Do Some Mobility and Self-Massage Work Prior to Bed